Victoria follows other states with the introduction of new workplace laws and penalties

 Prevention is the best protection.
 Review your workplace OHS practices often and thoroughly.
 Every activity within and around your workplace that involves the potential for risk must be addressed.

 If you are designing buildings ensure that you are including adequate measures to enable safe maintenance of roof mounted machinery, plant, facades, lighting or any other equipment on or around the structure.
 SAYFA offer a FREE* design service to assist architects, designers and installers to ensure the systems that are selected are fit for purpose and offer the utmost in height safety and fall protection.

 Working at heights is classed as high risk and not providing effective equipment, systems and procedures to ensure safe access and fall protection for any work to be carried out on top of your buildings could be seen as negligent.
 This includes not only employees but also sub contractors and their workers.

 Site audits and checks are an essential way to highlight any areas of increased risk of injury to workers.
-Why not conduct a quick 3 minute Height Safety Health Check to ascertain your level of risk?
+Why not conduct a quick 3 minute Height Safety Risk Calculator to ascertain your level of risk?

 It is important to note that the obligations for maintaining a safe place of work are still the same, it is the consequences and penalties of failing to do so that have been increased.